nigoshh/hoax/documentation/user_stories.md

     ORDER BY address
 ```

 The following textual SQL query can be found in [invoices/models.py](https://github.com/nigoshh/hoax/blob/master/application/invoices/models.py).
 It's used to make a list of all the unpaid invoices accessible by a user, depending on her user role.
 The second to last row can be omitted; in that case all invoices are displayed (also those that have already been paid).
+Boolean _FALSE_ is given as a parameter to allow compatibility between SQLite and PostgreSQL.

 ```sql
 SELECT * FROM invoice